A snapshot overview of schools in Paris (and environs) that are considered (although not necessarily chosen) by

-Adapted Curriculum/French National Curriculum/National Curriculum of England/Montessori; ages 1 ½ -14; co-ed; day; independent; privately owned; 160 pupils
+Adapted Curriculum/French National Curriculum/National Curriculum for England/Montessori; ages 1 ½ -14; co-ed; day; independent; privately owned; 160 pupils

 Two nursery schools, one in Le Vesinet and one in Le Pecq in the Yvelines district west of Paris.
 Primary and Middle School (opening in September 2019) in adjacent locations in Le Vesinet.
 Pre-school classes are Montessori based, exclusively taught in English.
 Primary classes follow English curriculum with two half days of French instruction and bilingual Middle School will have 70 per cent of instruction in English, the remainder in French.
 Also a Spanish section for children aged three to five.

 Ermitage International School of France

-French National Curriculum/OIB (French Bac with international option)/PYP candidate/MYP/IB Diploma; ages 3-18; co-ed; day and boarding; independent; private for profit ;1,100 pupils
+French National Curriculum/OIB (French Bac with international option)/French Bac/French Brevet/PYP candidate/MYP/IB Diploma; ages 3-18; co-ed; day and boarding; independent; privately owned ;1,100 pupils

 Located on the western edge of Paris in Maisons Lafitte.
 Now a part of Round Square, a global association of 90 schools on five continents, which promotes international learning and exchange.
 Aiming for a fully bilingual French-English school, it was recently, licensed to teach MYP and now aiming for PYP status so that the IB programme can be followed by tinies to the late teens.
 Average IB score in 2019 was 32 points.